Riveting Saigon to Hanoi Bike Tour

 Day 8: Hoi An

-The architectural beauty of Hoi An will captivate you as this UNESCO World Heritage Site offers a melange of Vietnamese, European, Chinese, Japanese monuments in an unhurried, timeless setting.
+The architectural beauty of Hoi An will captivate you as this UNESCO World Heritage Site offers a melange of Vietnamese, European, Chinese, and Japanese monuments in an unhurried, timeless setting.

 Today you can plan your own day, and enjoy the enchanting Hoi An town at leisure.
 A paradise for shoppers, a walk through the town gives a feel of an open-air museum.